teamaccessonline/library/guides/guide1/guide1.rst

  a.
 If successful, the user proceeds down the Successful Branch
  b.
 The user assigned resourced defined in the Advanced Resource Assign Agent
-5. The user is granted access via the Allow Terminal a.If unuccessful, the user proceeds down the failback branch
+5. The user is granted access via the Allow Terminal
+ a.
+If unuccessful, the user proceeds down the failback branch
  b.
 The user is denied access via the Deny Terminal

 |image001|